swapn0652/Showwboard/README.md

 # Showwboard
 Showwboard is a website on which you can check your Showwcase account analytics.

+> ⚠️ This project was originally developed and published under [my old GitHub account](https://github.com/swapn652/Showwboard), which I no longer have access to.

 # Made using Showwcase API
 Here's the link to docs: https://docs.showwcase.com/